Crime Statistics for Exeter, Devon, 2025

 Which road in Exeter has the highest level of crime?

 We have used the Index of Multiple Deprivation to find the Lower Super Output Area (LSOA) in Exeter with the highest crime score.
-Accoding to the 2019 statistics, that is in and around Sussex Close.
+Accoding to the 2019 statistics, that is in and around this marker.

 Information provided by data.police.uk